zedlopez/inf7/README.md

 $ inf7 epub
 ```

 It will be written to inform7.epub in the doc subdirectory of the data dir.
-By including the examples only once and pruning the HTML it is almost two thirds smaller than the epub that accompanied the official documentation.
+By including the examples only once and pruning the HTML it is a quarter of the size of the epub that accompanied the official documentation.

 ## Creating a project